Drupal 7 "end of life", and what you should do about it

 Consider the design

 This is an ideal time to review the User Experience and User Interface, including with your real users to check that the site is still working well for them.
+Here's how we approach visual design

 Review your content and search engine optimisation (SEO)